Brianwitarsa/Brianwitarsa/README.md

 <h2> 🤳 About Me:</h2>
 Hi!
 I'm Brian.
 I was born in Los Angeles, California, and grew up in Jakarta, Indonesia.
-I’m passionate about Data Science, and currently work as a Data Analyst while pursuing my Master’s in Data Science.
+I graduated from the University of Notre Dame with a degree in Computer Science, and currently work as a Data Analyst while pursuing my Master’s in Data Science.
 Outside of work and studies, I enjoy playing soccer ⚽️ and watching movies 🎥.

 <br><br>